DFE-Digital/get-into-teaching-app/app/views/content/home.md

 ---
   layout: "layouts/home"
-  title: "Inspire the next generation"
+  title: "Become a teacher today!"
   description: |-
     Read official Department for Education information to help you become a teacher.
 Learn about funding, teacher training, and steps to become a teacher.
   date: "2021-06-16"